DKWA0000/OOPP-HT20/README.md

 ## Planka (OOPP-HT20)
 This project is an app keeping track of user interaction with public transport ticket controllants.
-When you see a controllant you can report it in the app, after which other users can interact with your report.
-This can be done by either vouching for or against the credibility of the report.
+When you see a controllant you can report it in the app, after which other users can interact with your report by vouching for its credibility.

 ## Screenshots
 <img src="./Dokumentation/Screenshots/screenshotlocation.png" alt="Location" title="Location" width="270" height="480" /> |